Dress code: Formal wear

 In Western countries, a "formal" dress code typically means coats for men and evening dresses for women.
 The most-formal dress code is a full-length ball or evening gowns with evening gloves for women and for men white tie, which also includes a tailcoat.

 "Semi-formal" has a much less precise definition but typically means an evening jacket and tie for men (known as black tie) and a dress for women.
-"Business casual" typically means not wearing neckties or suits, but wearing instead collared shirts, and trousers (not black, but more relaxed, including things such as corduroy).
-"Casual" typically just means clothing for the torso, legs and shoes.
-"Wedding Casual" defines yet another mode of dress, where guests dress respectfully, but not necessarily fancily.
+A frilled or patterned white shirt is considered more formal than a plain white or black shirt, and a black bow tie is considered more formal than a plain black cravat, but all could be considered appropriate, depending upon the gala or wedding, when white, black, and blue were the only acceptable colors for weddings and gala events in the 20th century.